How to Add Emoji to Text on Notion

 When you first open Notion, you’ll notice that many entries in the master list to the left feature emojis in front of them.
 What’s more, once you click on one of these entries, you’ll see that exact emoji, only bigger than regular text.
 If you’re wondering how to achieve a custom, large emoji that also appears on the left-hand content list, don’t worry.
 This is very simple to do.

-Every single page or subpage in Notion has an Add icon option above the first heading.
-If you don’t see it, hover over the name of the page and it will appear.
-Clicking here will add a random icon.
-In turn, clicking on the newly added random icon will open a list of all available emojis.
-You can also upload an image of your choice, or add it via a link.
-Either way, the icon chosen will appear in the left-hand content list.
+- Click on Add icon option above the first heading, if you don’t see it, hover over the name of the page and it will appear and then click on the newly added random icon.
+You can also upload an image of your choice or add it via a link.

 Adding a Cover